suvam0451/dhaaga/README.md

 No humongous bottom menu.
 No unnecessary top bar *(auto hidden)*. **Dhaaga uses full vertical space.**<br/>

 > Dhaaga only supports smartphones.<br/>
-> And it aims to be the best at it. 😎
+> And it aims to be the best in it's category. 😎

 ### 💅 Intuitive Menus.
 No Clutter.

-The menus in Dhaaga do not look like long lists.<br/> Every action is contextually available when you need them, and meekly hidden away when you don't.
+The menu systems in Dhaaga do not look like long lists.<br/> Every action is contextually available when you need them, and meekly hidden away when you don't.

 ### 💅 Designed for Smartphones

-Most of the interaction happens on-screen *(using bottom sheets and dialogs)*.<br/>
+Most of the interaction happens on the screen *(using bottom sheets and dialogs)*.<br/>
 > Say goodbye to bouncing between screens to get things done!

 Most of the interactions are also one-handed friendly.<br/>